hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 In this situation, provider developers should create a separate resource representing the task, assuming that the AWS service API provides operations to start the task and read its status.
 Adding the task functionality to the parent resource muddies its infrastructure-management purpose.
 The maintainers prefer this approach even though there is some duplication of an existing resource.
 For example, the provider has a resource for copying an EC2 AMI in addition to the EC2 AMI resource itself.
 This modularity allows practitioners to manage the result of the task resource with another resource.

 For a related consideration, see the [Managing Resource Running State section](#managing-resource-running-state).

+### Versioned Resources

+Some AWS components are versioned, where the API supports multiple configurations of a component.
+Examples of this include:

+* ECS Task Definitions
+* Lambda Functions
+* Secrets Manager Secrets

+In this situation, provider developers should prefer creating a separate resource to represent a single version of the component.
+General guidelines for deciding when to create a separate resource or not:

+* If resource creation must create a version of that resource, then typically the Terraform resource should be self-contained with versioning.
+Semantically it would be confusing to have one resource to manage something at the beginning then a separate resource for later updates.
+* If version deletion is possible or necessary, then typically there should be separate resources.
+* If the API only supports publishing new versions, either method is acceptable, however most current implementations are self-contained.
+Terraform's current configuration language does not natively support triggering resource updates or recreation across resources without a state value change.
+This can make the implementation more difficult for practitioners without special resource and configuration workarounds, such as a `triggers` attribute.
+If this changes in the future, then this guidance may be updated towards separate resources, following the [Task Execution and Waiter Resources](#task-execution-and-waiter-resources) guidance.

 ## Other Considerations